What is the National Sword?

 Why does it matter?

 China has been the world’s biggest importer of waste for decades.
 China has imported paper, plastic, and scrap metal from other nations and processed these materials for reuse in the products they produce for export.
 However, the implementation of the National Sword has reduced the rate at which these materials are imported.
 This has created significant logjams in the international recycling system, resulting in recycled material piling up at materials recycling facilities (MRFs) or worse, into landfills.
-This is effecting recycling efforts in the United States and abroad.
+This is affecting recycling efforts in the United States and abroad.

 After you put something into a recycling bin, it is sent to an MRF.
 MRFs sort these materials, removing contaminants (like food, non-recyclable plastic, hazardous waste, etc.) that cannot be recycled, and prepare recyclable materials for sale and transport.
 The materials are then sold to facilities that reduce them to their raw form and turn them into something new (for example, melting plastic bottles down into another type of plastic).
 Slowing this process significantly threatens jobs in the recycling industry, causes recyclable materials to pile up, and depresses the price for recycled materials due to excess supply.

 What can we do about it?

 Although you may be unable to change international recycling policy decisions, you can still take steps to help!

 - Educate yourself.
 Do you know what objects are and are not recyclable in your area?
 Contact your local town Department of Public Works or MRF to learn.
 The Springfield Materials Recovery Facility website lists what can and cannot be recycled, check it out!